StrongResearch/isc-demos/README.md

 understand where and how these event logs are created.

-You can launch a tensorboard instance to track the training and performance metrics of the experiment with the following command (**Note:** this assumes you are accessing the ISC from an IDE such as VSCode which does automatic port-forwarding.
+You can launch a tensorboard instance to track the training and performance metrics of the experiment with the following command **Note:** this assumes you are accessing the ISC from an IDE such as VSCode which does automatic port-forwarding.
 See below for instructions on how to view tensorboard when accessing the ISC from terminal without IDE).
+If you are accessing the ISC from a bare terminal, you will need to download your tensorboard logs before launching your tensorboard.

 ```bash
 tensorboard --logdir <Output Path from ISC Experiments table> --port <port>